 This is a great collection of art and is free every day (except Mondays when it’s closed)!
-It has artworks and artefacts from all over the world and all different time periods.
-Then you can grab a coffee from Spyhouse Coffee a few streets over after your visit (Minneapolis is ranked number 7 in the US for best coffee city!).
+It has artworks and artifacts from all over the world and all different time periods.
+Then you can grab a coffee from Spyhouse Coffee a few streets over after your visit (Minneapolis is ranked number 11 in the US for best coffee city!).

 It’s the perfect place to indulge your inner botanist.
 This beautiful place is right next to Lake Harriet where you can enjoy an afternoon full of amazing flowers.

-Inspired by European cathedrals, this beautiful church building is open for free tours.
+Inspired by European cathedrals, this beautiful church building is open for free tours Tuesday through Friday at 1 pm.
 It’s a magnificent building with a much different layout than most cathedrals.

 On the wild side, Como Park Zoo is fun for the whole family!
 They have everything from animals, gardens, carousel and other park rides, pieces of art, and plenty of gift shops.
 It’s also FREE!